JDataAN/Project-3/README.md

 ### 3. Daily Data Update
 **File:** `update_data.py`

-This script includes the code for a scheduling tool that updates the flu data on a
+This script includes the code for a scheduling tool that updates the flu data on a daily basis.
+It ensures that our API and map visualization are always using the most recent data available.

+### 4. State Data Database
+**Folder:** `instance`

+This folder contains the SQLite3 database (`state_data.db`) that was created to store the state-level flu data.
+The database is designed to be lightweight and efficient for quick data retrieval.

+## Summary

+This branch represents the foundational work for data extraction and storage, ensuring that our flu data analysis is based on the most up-to-date information.
+Joy Ragland led the efforts in this branch, implementing the data extraction scripts, setting up the Flask API, and creating the scheduling tool for daily updates.